 - Thememobile: The "Mothership", a Camper van with a psychedelic paint job which, claims The Truth, runs on 15-year-old cooking oil.

 The blind, yet unnaturally lucky leader of the Mountain Cloud Boys, a Triad sect based in Chinatown, San Fierro.
-Carl meets him while attending an illegal race in Red County with Caesar, where the two quickly strike up an Odd Friendship.
+Carl meets him while attending an illegal race in Red County with Cesar, where the two quickly strike up an Odd Friendship.
 Once he arrives in San Fierro, Carl contacts him for work, which he happily provides, along with financial support from his gang.

 The two eventually form a profitable business partnership in the form of the Four Dragons Casino in Las Venturas, which serves as Carl and his friends' first step towards a life of luxury.